timoa/nodejs-encryption-api-example/README.md

 - API storing endpoint: encrypt data with the provided key and store it into a MongoDB collection with AES-256-CBC encryption
 - API retrieval endpoint: decrypt data with the provided key and return the data

-## Includes
+## Features

 - AES-256-CBC encryption that uses a random Initialization Vector (IV)
 - IV stored with the encrypted data (separated by a `:` character)
-- Dockerfile to generate the Docker image
-- Docker Compose file to launch the API and MongoDB official Docker images
-- Health check endpoint to check if the app is still alive
 - Logs with correlation ID
 - MongoDB as data store (using Mongoose)
 - Swagger support for API specifications/documentation
+- Health check endpoint to check if the app is still alive
+- Dockerfile to generate the Docker image
+- Docker Compose file to launch the API and MongoDB official Docker images
+- Build, test and deploy to Docker Hub with Travis CI

 ## Run locally